ankrutik/notes/aws/solutions_arch_cert/notes.md

 **If inbound is created for a port, the outbound is created automatically.
 Stateful.**

-1 Security Group can have many EC2 instances.
+1 Security Group can be assigned to many instances.
 1 EC2 instance can have many Security Groups.

 No way to blacklist.
 Only whitelist.

 #### Instead

-Specific IP addresses cannot be blocked using Security Groups.
-Use NACL instead.
+IP addresses cannot be **blocked** using Security Groups.
+Use **NACL** instead.

-Traffice cannot be controlled by what is in request.
-Use WAF instead.
+Traffic cannot be controlled by **what is in request**.
+Use **WAF** instead.

 ## EBS 101

 The data stored on a **local instance store will persist only as long as that instance is alive**.
 However, data that is stored on an Amazon EBS volume will persist independently of the life of the instance.

 Normally, **EBS volumes can only be attached to one EC2 instance**.
-Except, as of Feb 2020, you can attach io1 and io2 EBS volumes to multiple EC2 instances. https://aws.amazon.com/blogs/aws/new-multi-attach-for-provisioned-iops-io1-amazon-ebs-volumes/
+Except, as of Feb 2020, you can attach io1 and io2 EBS volumes to multiple EC2 instances. https://aws.amazon.com/blogs/aws/new-multi-attach-for-provisioned-iops-io1-amazon-ebs-volumes/ Otherwise use EFS.

 Elastic Block Storage is a hard-disk on the cloud.

-Migrating or encrypting non-encrypted EBS volumes will need them to be converted to AMI before they can be re-launched.
+**Migrating** or **encrypting non-encrypted** EBS volumes will need them to be **converted to AMI** before they can be re-launched.

 EBS volumes can be **detached while instance is running only if the volume is not the root volume** of that EC2 instance.

 You can add multiple volumes to an EC2 instance and then create your own RAID 5/RAID 10/RAID 0 configurations using those volumes.

 You can control whether an EBS root volume is deleted when its associated instance is terminated.
 The default delete-on-termination behaviour depends on whether the volume is a root volume, or an  additional volume.
-By default, the DeleteOnTermination attribute for root volumes is set to 'true.'
+By default, the `DeleteOnTermination` attribute for root volumes is set to 'true.'
 However, this attribute may be changed at launch by using either the AWS Console or the command line.
 For an  instance that is already running, the DeleteOnTermination attribute must be changed using the CLI.

 Use SSDs for fast random access; expensive.